 One is Sidestep, an app for buying artist and concert merchandise, enabling fans to skip the merch queue, by buying their souvenirs before or after the gig.
 Beyonce was so impressed by Sidestep’s work on her Formation World Tour, that she joined its $1.7m seed round along with other stars such as Jared Leto.

 As these celebrities have found, their cash can make all the difference to young businesses, providing funds they need to get off the ground.
 But celebrities aren’t the only route to getting the dosh you need to fuel your startup.
-For more on how the investment process works, check out our blog on finding the perfect investment partner.
+For more on how the investment process works, check out our blog on how to find investors for your business.